Apply to Host an ISA Meeting

 - The proposed meeting dates available at the suggested venue should be clearly stated.

-- Submission address: The proposals should be sent by email in PDF format, to the attention of the ISA President, (firstname.lastname@example.org).
+- Submission address: The proposals should be sent by email in PDF format, to the email@example.com.
+Please make sure receipt of proposals are confirmed by the ISA office.

 Past International Amyloidosis Workshops